fsbolero/Template/README.md

 You can use the following options to customize the project being created:

+* `--minimal=true|false`:

+    If `true`, the created project is a minimal application skeleton with empty content.

+    If `false` (the default), the created project includes Bolero features such as routed pages, HTML templates and remoting.

 * `--server=true|false`:

-    If `true`, the solution includes a `Server` project, which is an ASP.NET Core server that hosts the application.
+    If `true` (the default), the solution includes a `Server` project, which is an ASP.NET Core server that hosts the application.

     If `false`, the solution only contains the `Client` project that is compiled to WebAssembly.

+    This is ignored if `minimal=false`, because the full-fledged project needs the server side for remoting.

+* `--hotreload=true|false`:

+    Enable hot reloading for HTML templates.

-    The default is `server=true`.
+    The default is `true`.

+    This is ignored if `server=false`, because hot reloading requires a server side.

 ## Using this template